Audition Preparation

 - Two minutes and thirty seconds for Undergraduate Actors that are singing

-- Three minutes for all Graduate Actors
+- Three minutes for Graduate Actors that are not singing

 You will be timed from the moment you finish slating your name and when you reach your time limit, you will be stopped and thanked for your audition.